 This keto Irish soda bread has a crunchy crust and a rustic texture.
 It is a simple, quick and flavourful bread that requires just 6 ingredients and 5 minutes prep time.

-My friends, it is St. Patricks day tomorrow and everyone is thinking about cabbage, green desserts... and Irish soda bread!
+It is St. Patricks day tomorrow and everyone is thinking about cabbage, green desserts... and Irish soda bread!

 There are many ways to make this classic bread, and recipes range from dense and dark to sweet versions that resemble a gigantic scone.